oracle/truffleruby/doc/contributor/make-distribution.md

 The tool to build these distributions is `tool/make-distribution.sh`.

 This script should be run in a fresh checkout of truffleruby in a new workspace.
-This is necessary as otherwise extra gems and build artifacts might be included.
+This is necessary as otherwise extra gems and build artefacts might be included.

 ```bash
 $ mkdir truffleruby-dist-ws